jamiemccarthy/unreliable/README.md

 But there are other ways you can order a relation but still have your query be ambiguous:

 * ORDER BY multiple columns, but with no subset which is unique
-* ORDER BY a column with values that differ only by [character case](https://dev.mysql.com/doc/refman/8.0/en/sorting-rows.html)
+* ORDER BY a column your [pre-Rails-6.1](https://guides.rubyonrails.org/6_1_release_notes.html#active-record-notable-changes) application thought was unique, but currently isn't, due to your non-UNIQUE database column's accent- or case-insensitive [collation](https://dev.mysql.com/doc/refman/8.0/en/charset-general.html)
 * ORDER BY values that are identical only within the [prefix length limit](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_max_sort_length) examined for sorting

 `unreliable` ensures correct testing because it appends a random order to each of these cases.